php-ru/symfony-docs-ru/components/security.rst

     $ composer require symfony/security

-Alternatively, you can clone the `<https://github.com/symfony/security>`_ repository.

 .. include:: /components/require_autoload.rst.inc

-The Security component is divided into four smaller sub-components which can be used separately:
+The Security component is divided into several smaller sub-components which can be used separately:

 ``symfony/security-core``
     It provides all the common security features, from authentication to